 Healthy Blueberry Greek Yogurt Cake Recipe

-Blueberries and yogurt — a healthy cake recipe!
+Blueberries and yogurt — a healthy cake recipe with fruit and extra protein?
 I’m in!

-I had just bought blueberries, and when I looked at the list of ingredients, I saw that I had all of them at home to make this cake this morning.
+I just bought blueberries, and when I looked at the list of ingredients in the recipe, I saw that I had all of them at home to make this cake this morning.

 This juicy cake turned out so yummy, and it’s healthy plus easy to make — I just had to share the recipe with you so you can make it as well!

 With the blueberries and Greek yogurt, this is a really nutritious cake compared to many others.